Michael Heseltine: Opposition: 1975–79

-The infamous Mace Incident took place at this time during the Aircraft and Shipbuilding Industries Bill, a measure whose passage had already lasted a year and seen 58 Committee sessions.
+The infamous mace incident took place on 27 May 1976 during the Aircraft and Shipbuilding Industries Bill, a measure whose passage had already lasted a year and seen 58 Committee sessions.
 The Speaker had ruled the bill to be hybrid, as it excluded one shipbuilding company (although there was dispute as to whether the company in question actually was a shipbuilder).
 All interested parties were therefore entitled to put their case to a special select committee.
 An earlier vote in favour of the Speaker's ruling had been tied, and defeated after the Speaker had been obliged by convention to use his casting vote against his own ruling.
 The Labour Government now moved to suspend the normal Parliamentary standing order to allow the bill to proceed as normal.
 This time the Conservatives expected the Speaker to use his casting vote against the government's motion to suspend the standing order.
 Instead the Labour motion was carried, after a Labour whip broke his pair.
 Amid riotous scenes of Labour left-wingers singing The Red Flag Heseltine picked up the Mace, the symbol of Parliament's authority, until Jim Prior grabbed it off him.
 Accounts of exactly what happened vary but it seems likely that he was mockingly offering it to the Labour benches, not, as some alleged, "brandishing" it – an illusion caused by Prior pulling his other arm down.
 Thatcher was furious.
 Speaker Thomas suspended the sitting and made Heseltine wait until next day to apologise so that tempers could cool.
 Heseltine was faced with calls for his resignation from the Shadow Cabinet; he thought it would play well with the public, but in Crick's view it helped to cement a reputation for impulsiveness and poor judgement.

 In autumn 1976 Heseltine was reshuffled, against his will, to the job of Shadow Environment Secretary.
 He was particularly cross at having to give up the job of Shadow Industry Secretary to John Biffen.
 He accepted on condition that he would not have to take the Environment job when the Conservatives returned to office.
 As Benn had given way to Eric Varley there was no longer such a need for aggressive campaigning on Industry, and Thatcher, who had herself been Shadow Environment Secretary in 1974, wanted campaigning on council house sales (Heseltine offered up to 50% discounts for tenants who bought their homes) and reform of the rates, and thought his predecessor Timothy Raison ineffective.